 The International Baccalaureate (IB) Diploma Programme is a two year, standardized curriculum and system of assessment intended for students heading to university.
-This internationally recognized, academically challenging program emphasizes critical thinking, intercultural understanding and exposure to a variety of points of view.
-It is designed for highly motivated students who enjoy academic challenges and wish to become involved in the community.
+This internationally recognized program emphasizes critical thinking, intercultural understanding and exposure to a variety of points of view.
+It is designed for motivated students who enjoy academic challenges and wish to become involved in the community.
 There are currently over 3500 schools in over 144 countries which offer the International Baccalaureate (IB) Programme.

-Operating now for over forty years, the IB Diploma Programme has earned a reputation for rigorous assessment and is highly regarded at universities all over the world.
+Operating now for over forty years, the IB Diploma Programme is highly regarded at universities all over the world.
 The comprehensive program emphasizes academic excellence and fosters personal development by encouraging community service and participation in creative and physically active pursuits.
-Assessment in the IB program includes standardized exams written and graded by teachers from many countries as well as work marked by the students’ own teachers, but moderated by international markers.
+Assessment in the IB program includes standardized exams written and graded by trained teachers from many countries as well as work marked by the students’ own teachers, but moderated by international markers.

 IB Mission Statement